 Lidové noviny (The People's Newspaper) is by far the oldest Czech newspaper still in existence.
-It was banned under communist rule and printed as an underground publication circulated by dissidents during those times.
-Since 1989 this conservative paper has been one of the Czech Republic's most influential newspapers.
+It was banned under communist rule and then printed as an underground publication circulated by dissidents.
+Since 1989 this conservative paper has been among the Czech Republic's most influential newspapers.
 Along with the high-circulation liberal paper Mladá fronta Dnes it is published by the Mafra media group, which in 2013 was sold by the Rheinische Post group to Czech media mogul Andrej Babiš.

 |Frequency of publication||Monday to Saturday|